askAyesha/askAyesha/askAyesha_README.md

 - 💞️ I’m looking to collaborate on typescript based projects.
 - 📫 How to reach me [ email me at ank7336@gmail.com]
 - 😄 Pronouns: Ask [her] !
-- ⚡ Fun fact: i think i am late but on track!!
+- ⚡ Fun fact: i correct mine through others mistakes 😅!!

 <!---
 askAyesha/askAyesha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.